 Obsessive Compulsive Disorder (OCD) is a type of anxiety disorder.
 OCD is characterized by obsessions (compulsive thoughts) as well as physical compulsions or urges to do certain things.
 Particular obsessions are often accompanied by fear or anxiety.
 The World Health Organization lists OCD in the top ten most disabling illnesses, in terms of productivity loss and impact on quality of life.
 It is found to be a disorder more common in women than men, however, it can an equal impact in both women and men.

-OCD may present itself in different ways but the most common feature is an obsession to perform certain actions or rituals.
+OCD assessment shows that OCD may present itself in different ways.
+The most common feature is an obsession to perform certain actions or rituals.
 The OCD patient carries out these acts (compulsions) in response to obsessive thoughts.
 For others, these acts seem unnecessary, but for the affected person these actions are vital and must be performed in a certain order to avoid alleged adverse effects.
 This may be a compulsion to check whether a door is locked, for example.

 Most OCD patients are well aware that their behaviour is not rational, however, compulsions will often continue in an affected individual to prevent certain anxieties or tensions (although, it should be noted this is not common in children.)
 Performing the compulsion is done with the aim to ignore, neutralize or stop the obsessive thought.
 This can have a serious negative impact, causing marked stress on relationships and the sufferer’s ability to manage daily activities, work or study.